Caroline Calloway: And We Were Like

 Calloway publicly announced that Flatiron Books had offered her a book deal to write a memoir for US$500,000 in 2015, of which she had received 30% as an advance.
 In 2016 it was announced that Calloway would publish a memoir titled And We Were Like about her time at Cambridge with Flatiron Books, an imprint of Macmillan Publishers, with the help of literary agent Byrd Leavell.
-During her final year at Cambridge, Calloway had hired Beach to co-write the book and proposal.
+During her final year at Cambridge, Calloway had hired Natalie Beach to co-write the book and proposal.
 She then set up an initial meeting with Leavell by pretending to his secretary that she was already his client.

 She announced via her Instagram stories in 2017 that she was withdrawing from her book deal after failing to fulfill her contract.
 Beach reported the deal was for US$375,000, and the advance she received was actually for US$100,000, which she owed back to the publisher after she canceled the deal.
 After that, Calloway offered the book proposal with personal annotations for sale on Etsy.

 Workshops

-In December 2018, Calloway launched an international "Creativity Workshop Tour".
+In December 2018, Calloway launched an international "Creativity Workshop Tour."
 Her original announcement indicated that the workshop would offer tutorials on building an Instagram brand, developing ideas, and addressing "the emotional and spiritual dimensions of making art."
 Participation in the tour was priced at US$165 per person, and tickets were sold for events in Boston, Denver, San Francisco, Los Angeles, Atlanta, Chicago, Dallas, Austin, Charlotte, and Washington DC.
 This tour was subsequently canceled due to Calloway failing to book venues for these events, with Calloway announcing that she would refund those who had already bought tickets.
 Eventually, Calloway held two workshops in New York.
 The cancellation of the workshops gained public attention when reporter Kayleigh Donaldson created a Twitter thread that gained news coverage comparing Calloway's tour to Fyre Festival, later publishing this as an article for the online publication Pajiba.
-After the publication of Donaldson's article, Calloway briefly offered t-shirts for sale on Threadless that bore the caption "Stop hate-following me, Kayleigh".
+After the publication of Donaldson's article, Calloway briefly offered t-shirts for sale on Threadless that bore the caption "Stop hate-following me, Kayleigh."
 Threadless suspended sale of these shirts for violating its targeted harassment policy.

-In August 2019, Calloway held a second creativity workshop, "The Scam", in New York.
+In August 2019, Calloway held a second creativity workshop, "The Scam," in New York.
 Although press was not invited to the event, a Vice reporter bought a ticket, attended the event under a false name, and published an article about her experience.